 Wildland Fire Suppression

-As our climate changes, innovative wildland firefighting technology becomes essential to life safety and environmental health.
-Communities in Wildland Urban Interface (WUI) areas face heightened threats from intensifying wildfire seasons.
-To protect civilians, firefighters, and neighborhoods, it is critical to implement wildland fire management strategies with eco-friendly F-500 EA®.
+As climate change drives more extreme fire seasons, innovative wildland firefighting technology becomes essential to life safety, natural resource protection, and environmental health.
+Communities in Wildland Urban Interface (WUI) areas face heightened threats from large fires and unpredictable fire behavior.
+To protect civilians, firefighters, neighborhoods, and wilderness areas, agencies must implement modern wildland fire management strategies with eco-friendly F-500 Encapsulator Agent.

 Eco-Friendly

-Our products minimize environmental impact when combating wildfires.
+Our products minimize environmental impact while strengthening wildfire suppression efforts.
 F-500 EA® protects air quality and water sources while supporting wildland fire suppression practices in compliance with environmental health standards.

 Fluorine-Free

-As fire departments transition away from fluorinated firefighting foams due to high levels of polyfluoroalkyl substances (PFAS), the demand for fluorine-free alternatives, like our F-500 EA®, continues to grow to support fire safety initiatives.
+As fire departments transition away from fluorinated firefighting foams due to high levels of polyfluoroalkyl substances (PFAS) contamination, the demand for fluorine-free alternatives, like our F-500 EA®, continues to grow to support fire safety initiatives.

 “The committee is confident that the Encapsulator Agent reduces a firefighter’s exposure to carcinogenic contaminants.”